Weekly Trading Strategy (Backtest With Weekly Charts)

 The weekly highs and lows are often important resistance and support levels on intraday timeframes such as the H4, H1, M30, and M15 timeframes.
 As a result, you can create some swing trading or day trading strategies around such levels.
 You can use both breakout and reversal strategies.

 For a swing trading strategy, you use the H4 chart to look for breakouts of the previous week’s high or low, as we showed above.
 A reversal candlestick around such levels can also present a good swing trade setup.
-Different exit strategies can be employed, including a channel boundary or the weekly close as we showed above.
-For the reversal trade, the opposite end (low/high) can be a profit target.
+Different exit strategies can be employed, including a channel boundary or the weekly close, as shown above.
+The opposite end (low/high) can be a profit target for the reversal trade.

 A day trader can also look for breakouts or reversals around the weekly highs and lows.
-The daily close or a local support/resistance level can be the exit strategy.
+The exit strategy can be the daily close or a local support/resistance level.

 Weekly trading strategy backtest